Submit a meter reading

 If you have an old style meter inside your home you will need to let us in so we can take a reading.
 We'll post a card through the letterbox if you are not in when we call round.

 If you have just had your meter installed, you'll receive your first bill shortly after we take your first meter reading, which will be within six months of the meter being fitted

 When you move into a home which already has a water meter fitted, you cannot make a request for it to be removed.
 In short, the law (The Water Industry Act) does not permit the removal of a meter in these circumstances.
-You can find further information about water meters here.

 Don't forget, we have a range of items you can order for FREE which can help lower your bill by reducing your water usage.